-We know that the masticatory system is made of three parts.
-But of course, each of these components comprises of smaller elements.
+We know that the masticatory system consists of three parts.
+But, of course, each of these components comprises smaller elements.

 - Your teeth are composed of four other tissues.
 The enamel, which covers the crown of your teeth; the cementum, which includes the roots; the dentin, the inner porous layer of your teeth; and the dental pulp, which is the network of nerves and blood vessels that serves as the core of your teeth.

 - Your periodontium—which you might know as the gums and such—is made up of three parts: the gingivae, which are your gums; the bone (or more precisely, the jawbone); and the periodontal membrane, which cushions the tooth and tooth socket.

 - Your articulatory system, which is made up of the body parts which you use to speak.
 These include those muscles of mastication, your occlusion (or how your teeth contact each other), and your temporomandibular joint (TMJ).